not-jan/apex-tux/README.md

 ## TODO

-- Run `apex-tux` in the background/as a service manual.
+- Run `apex-tux` in the background/as a service manually.
 - Windows support
 - Test this on more than one Desktop Environment on X11
 - More providers